Singularities of local models: A conjecture on pseudo-rationality

 \section{A conjecture on pseudo-rationality}

 We recall some definitions and facts from the theory of singularities, especially in positive characteristic. \Cref{conjecture_pseudo_rational} below is a mixed characteristic analogue of a result of Schwede--Singh recalled in \Cref{lemma.Schwede.Singh}.
-Its proof would imply that mixed characteristic local models also have (pseudo-)rational singularities, see \Cref{conjecture_mixed}.
+Its proof would imply that mixed characteristic local models also have pseudo-rational singularities, see \Cref{conjecture_mixed}.